-Acceptance into the Professional Division of the Respiratory Care Program is limited due to the number of students who can be accommodated by the faculty and clinical facilities.
+Acceptance into the Professional Division of the Respiratory Care Program is limited due to clinical space.
 Once admitted to the University, students must file a separate application for the respiratory care program with the program selective admissions committee through the Office of Student Services.
 Generally, this occurs during the second semester of the sophomore year.
-In order to be considered for admission to the Professional Division of the Respiratory Care Program the criteria listed below must be met.
+To be eligible for admission to the Professional Division of the Respiratory Care Program the criteria listed below must be met.

-- Complete the following courses (or their equivalent or higher) with a grade of C or better: ENGL 1110 College Composition I; ENGL 1130 College Composition II; HEAL 1800 Medical Terminology; CHEM 1120 Chemistry for Health Sciences; and KINE 2560 Anatomy & Physiology I, and KINE 2460 Anatomy & Physiology I Lab; and KINE 2570 Anatomy & Physiology II, and KINE 2470 Anatomy & Physiology II Lab, Math 1320 (College Algebra), and KINE 2590 (Microbiology and Infectious Diseases). - Minimum cumulative GPA of 2.5 - In addition to cumulative GPA, the student's GPA in the courses fulfilling the math and science prerequisite course requirements (MATH 1320, CHEM 1120, KINE 2460, 2470, 2560, 2570, and 2590) will be evaluated separately from overall GPA - Admission to the Professional Division is based primarily upon the overall GPA and the GPA in math and science prerequisite classes.
+- Complete the following courses (or their equivalent or higher) with a grade of C or better: ENGL 1110 College Composition I; ENGL 1130 College Composition II; HEAL 1800 Medical Terminology; CHEM 1120 Chemistry for Health Sciences; and KINE 2560 Anatomy & Physiology I, and KINE 2460 Anatomy & Physiology I Lab; and KINE 2570 Anatomy & Physiology II, and KINE 2470 Anatomy & Physiology II Lab, Math 1320 (College Algebra), and KINE 2590 (Microbiology and Infectious Diseases). - Minimum cumulative GPA of 2.5 - In addition to cumulative GPA, the student's GPA in the courses fulfilling the math and science prerequisite course requirements (MATH 1320, CHEM 1120, KINE 2460, 2470, 2560, 2570, and 2590) will be evaluated separately from overall GPA. - Admission to the Professional Division is based primarily upon the overall GPA and the GPA in math and science prerequisite classes.